Membranes supercharged using enzyme technology

 To then bring the technology to market, as part of the 24Water project, NX Filtration worked with local SME Artecs followed by a final validation and system installation tested by water company Oasen.

-Erik Roesink, general manager of NXFiltration, said: “I’m sure we will manage to get a breakthrough in the drinking water production scheme based on the technologies we have on board.”
+Erik Roesink, general manager of NXFiltration (as seen in the video below), said: “I’m sure we will manage to get a breakthrough in the drinking water production scheme based on the technologies we have on board.”

 Field tests for the new membrane will be initiated at the Grundfos headquarters in Denmark.